LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/linux/install-ubuntu.md

 ```

 > [!TIP]
 > Ideally, your site configuration should contain the entries `ssl_certificate` and `ssl_certificate_key` with a valid SSL certificate.
-This configuration is outside the scope of these instructions.
+This configuration is outside of the scope of these instructions.

-Next, we'll enable the site, test the Nginx configuration and restart it:
+Enable the site, test the Nginx configuration and reload it:

 ```sh
 sudo ln -sf /etc/nginx/sites-available/amplia /etc/nginx/sites-enabled/amplia